The Hierophant Tarot Card Meaning

 What are some other names for The Hierophant?

 Depending on the deck, The Hierophant may be called The Pope, The High Priest or The Shaman.
-Contemporary decks sometimes rename him The Mentor or The Teacher to emphasise learning over dogma.
+Contemporary decks sometimes rename them The Mentor or The Teacher to emphasise learning over dogma.
 These variations reflect different cultural approaches to tradition and spiritual authority.

 What other tarot cards often appear with The Hierophant?